wkarey89/Karey_Sample_Comp_Projects_Financial_Modeling_and_Technical_Skills/README.md

 29. 💻 VBA Stock Analysis Automation Tool
 This Excel VBA tool automates stock performance analysis across multiple years and tickers by calculating total daily trading volume and return rates.
 Originally created for a green energy investment case study, the workbook features clean, modular code, runtime efficiency tracking, and clear annotation.
 Demonstrates my ability to apply programming logic, automate repetitive analysis, and visualize data-driven decisions in Excel.

+Disclaimer: All models, tools, and frameworks in this portfolio are provided for educational and demonstration purposes only.
+They do not contain any proprietary, confidential, or employer-specific data.
+All inputs, outputs, and scenarios are hypothetical and designed to illustrate compensation, finance, and incentive design best practices.
 ---

 # 👤 About Karey Wong